Magnetic Field Induced by Straight Currents on the Hyperboloid: Introduction

-exists outside the cylinder $r > R$, where $r$ is the distance from the central axis, and $J = 2\pi R \sigma$ represents the total current.
-To check the consistency of the above relation with the Maxwell's equation~\cite{Maxwell} is one of the fundamental exercise in the college study of electrodynamics.
+for $r > R$, and there is no field inside $r < R$.
+As a result, the electromagnetic force per area $f = \mu \sigma^2_{~} / 2$ acts on the surface current, where $\mu$ represents the permeability of the medium, to the direction of shrinking the cylinder.
+The force strength $f$ can be extracted from the discontinuity of the Maxwell stress at $r = R$.

-In this short article, we consider the one parameter deformation to the uniform current on the cylinder.
-Suppose that the current flows in the straight manner as shown in Fig.~2 on the hyperboloid, which is specified by the equation
+Let us consider the one-parameter deformation applied to the cylinder.
+Suppose that the current flows in a straight manner on the hyperboloid, as pictorially shown in Fig.~2.
+The curved surface is specified by the relation